ponikii/MSP_Chaotic_FM/README.md

 ![Example Image](assets/Bifurcation.png)

-- **Stable Points**: When$r$ is low (typically$\ r $), the system converges to a single point (either $x_{n} = 0$ or $x_{n} = 1$).
+- **Stable Points**: When$r$ is low (typically lower than 3), the system converges to a single point (either $x_{n} = 0$ or $x_{n} = 1$).

-- **Periodic Oscillations**: For certain values of $\ r $  (between 3 and 3.57), the system starts to exhibit periodic oscillations.
+- **Periodic Oscillations**: For certain values of $r$  (between 3 and 3.57), the system starts to exhibit periodic oscillations.
 For example, it may alternate between two values, then four, eight, etc.

-- **Chaos**: When $ r $  is greater than 3.57, the system exhibits chaotic behavior, where tiny changes in initial conditions lead to drastically different outcomes.
+- **Chaos**: When $r$  is greater than 3.57, the system exhibits chaotic behavior, where tiny changes in initial conditions lead to drastically different outcomes.
 This behavior is what makes the Logistic Map ideal for generating unpredictable waveforms.
 In a random system, sound generated each time differs, with that comes nothing but uncertainty.
 But in a chaotic system, we start off at a certain state,  as parameters changes over time the system generates more randomness.
 Finding the boundaries between chaos and order through experiments can result in very interesting sounds.